 - Tied to Common Core State Math Standards.

-- Interesting, accessible and adapted to levels appropriate from grades 5-12.
+- Interesting, accessible and appropriate for grades 5-12.

-Mini-lessons and Specialized Lesson Topics: Mini-lessons require 20-25 minutes and can be presented to a maximum of 15 students at a time.
-The mathematicians will work with you to design your specialized lesson to meet your needs.
+Mini-lessons:What's cool?
+Math!!!
+Mini-lessons are designed to high light math's cool factor.
+They require 20-25 minutes and can be presented to a maximum of 15 students at a time.